-You do not need to have a degree or HND to become a theme park manager but having a qualification in one of the following subjects may be useful:
+You do not need a degree or HND to become a theme park manager but qualifications in one of the following subjects may be useful:

 A postgraduate qualification in leisure and recreation management, marketing, financial management, human resource management or business may improve your chances, although most employers stress the importance of practical work experience over academic qualifications.
 Search for postgraduate courses in leisure management.

 You need to show evidence of the following:

 - flexibility in order to cope with the varied demands of the work and the constant need for innovation

 - the ability to motivate staff

 - leadership skills and the ability to delegate